 Students can acquire a maximum of 12 elective credits by means of an internship.
+2 by the Internship Office regarding the student's performance during the internship.
+4

 The Faculty may offer internship places.
 Alternatively, students may submit an internship proposal to the Director of Studies for approval, via the Internship Coordinator.
 The Director of Studies will make a decision regarding that proposal within a period of four weeks.